-The topics in the Dial-A-Law series provide only general information on legal issues within the Province of Alberta.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses the procedures of the Civil Division of the Provincial Court.
 The Civil division is often referred to as Small Claims Court.

-Once you have decided it is in your best interest to sue in Small Claims Court, the necessary forms are available from the clerks at the Civil Division of the Provincial Court.
-The Plaintiff is the person who starts the action and the person being sued is the Defendant.
-Give the necessary details in the forms such as the exact amount you are claiming, the reason for your claim, and important dates and locations relating to the claim.
+You will then be required to provide necessary details in the forms such as the exact amount you are claiming, the reason for your claim, and other relevant information relating to the claim.
 For example, if you were given a cheque and it was returned to you because of non-sufficient funds, you should state the amount of the cheque, what the payment was for, the name of the bank, and that the cheque was returned to you because the defendant had insufficient funds in the bank.

 If you are suing a partnership, serve the documents on one of the partners.
 If you are suing a corporation, serve the president, chair or other head officer, a director or the secretary of the corporation.
 You may also serve a manager, agent or officer of the corporation that is in the same district as the Court in which you started the action.
 You can find out where the registered office is by doing a corporate search through a Registry Agent.
-You can serve the documents by handing the documents to the appropriate person, hiring someone to serve for you, or mailing the documents by registered mail.
-If you are having difficulty serving the document, you may apply to the Court for an Order allowing service by an alternative method.
+You can also serve the corporation by hiring someone to serve for you, or mailing the documents by registered mail.
+If you are having difficulty serving the document, you can always apply to the Court for to grant you permission to effect service by an alternative method.
 If you are suing a local authority such as the City, you should consult with a lawyer.

-Proof of service must be provided to the Court.
-Service can be proved by an Affidavit of Service prepared by yourself or the person you hired to serve the documents.
+After ensuring that court documents have been served on defendant, you must provide Proof of service to the Court.
+You do this by an Affidavit of Service prepared by yourself or the person hired to serve the documents.
 The person who served the documents may also provide oral testimony in Court.
 If you mailed the documents, then a receipt of registered mail delivery and signature of the person who received the registered mail is required.

 Be prepared when you appear in Court.
-Check the case lists posted by the Courtrooms to find out where your hearing is.
+Check the case lists posted by the Courtrooms to find out the venue for your hearing.
 Give the Court clerk your name.
 When your case is called move forward to the tables facing the Judge’s bench.
 Usually the plaintiff will sit on the left side and the defendant on the right side.
 You may address the Judge as “Your Honor,” “Sir,” or “Madam.”
 Advise the Judge of any witnesses appearing on your behalf.
+Your witnesses should be served with a Notice to Attend Court.
+The Notice is advisable if you do not know your witnesses or if you are asking a police officer to appear.
 The witnesses will be likely asked to leave the Courtroom until they are ready to give evidence.

 Once all the evidence is put before the Judge, you and the defendant will summarize your case.
 No new evidence can be introduced at this time; you merely argue your case based on the evidence put before the Judge.
-If the defendants filed a counterclaim, the Court will decide at both claims at the same time.
+If the defendants filed a counterclaim, the Court will decide both claims at the same time.
 If you are successful, ask the Court for costs and interest to be included in your award.